Kaminyou/Dense-Normalization/README.md

 ### `ANHIR` Dataset
 Please download it at [link](https://anhir.grand-challenge.org/Data/).
 Please note that we do not own these images; users should ensure their use does not trigger legal issues.

+### `ACROBAT` Dataset
+Please download it at [link](https://acrobat.grand-challenge.org/).
+Please note that we do not own these images; users should ensure their use does not trigger legal issues.

 ## Train your model
 The training of I2I model is the same as [KIN](https://github.com/Kaminyou/URUST).
 DN is a plugin for any I2I model with InstanceNorm layers.